jindrichmynarz/dissertation/parts/tensor_factorization.md

 @Nickel2016 proposes an approach that assumes the generated triples to be likely false.

 Binary predicates in RDF ~ dyadic relations

--->
+Tensor order (also known as tensor degree or tensor rank) -->

 <!--